aslanbakirov/aslanbakirov.github.io/_posts/2022-08-27-neurotransmitters.markdown

 **_NOTE:_** Some neurotransmitters, such as acetylcholine and dopamine, can create both excitatory and inhibitory effects depending upon the type of receptors that are present.

+# Types of Neurotransmitters

+It is know that, there are at least 100 neurotransmitters and maybe more than that waiting to be discovered.
+They can be grouped into types based on their chemical nature.
+Some of the best known categories and neurotransmitter examples and their functions include the following:

+## Amino acids neurotransmitters

+These neurotransmitters are involved in most functions of your nervous system.

+ - **Glutamate:** This is most common excitatory neurotransmitter.
+It is most generous neurotransmitter in your brain.
+It plays a key role in congitive functions like *thinking, learning and memory*.
+Imbalances in glutamate levels associated with Alzheimer's disease, dementia, Parkinson's disease.

+ - **Gamma-aminobutryic acid (GABA):** GABA is the most common inhibitory transmitter.
+It regulates brain activity to prevent problems in the areas of anxiety, concentration, sleep, seizures and depression.